GET IN TOUCH

 Residents can choose to pay their Accommodation Payment as a refundable lump sum deposit, known as a Refundable Accommodation Deposit (RAD), an equivalent periodic (daily) payment, known as a Daily Accommodation Payment (DAP), or a combination of both.

 These methods of payment allow a direct conversion between the DAP and the RAD, using the Maximum Permissible Interest Rate (MPIR).
 The formula to calculate the DAP from the RAD is to multiply the RAD by the MPIR and divide by 365 days.
-The MPIR is set by the Government and, at 1st October - 31st December 2024, is 8.38%.
+The MPIR is set by the Government and, at 20 September 2025, is 7.61%.
 It is updated by the Government every three months.

 If any amounts are drawn down, the daily payment will be increased by the MPIR to compensate the decreasing refundable deposit balance.